 It’s one of the best bird sanctuaries near Delhi NCR region, and every time I decide to go there for bird spotting, I end up having the best time amidst nature’s lap due to the presence of lots of exotic and migratory birds.
 From my side, it’s a must-visit place for anyone who is passionate about bird watching and bird photography/videography.

 I have been a curious explorer of various wildlife national parks and sanctuaries, and have been to quite a few of them across India.
 I am not just passionate about wild animals, but bird spotting excites me equally.
-Therefore, I post about all my wildlife and nature experiences on my YouTube Channel, and you should definitely check it out and subscribe to it for regular updates.
+In this blog, I will provide you with essential details related to exploring the bird sanctuary in Okhla for your next wildlife adventure.

 Table of Contents